 Meanwhile, there are various sound formats that are supposed to offer such a possibility.
 Here, we want to take a closer look at the most widespread format, Dolby Atmos, which is also used in some cinemas by Dolby Cinema, among others.

-But how does a Dolby Atmos setup look like?
+What does a Dolby Atmos setup look like?

-The conventional surround sound with center speaker, satellite speakers and subwoofer is supplemented by the Atmos height speakers, so that sounds can now also come from above and not exclusively at the height of the listener.
+For Dolby Atmos is a 3D sound format that adds sounds from above to surround sound systems and can also assign additional information to sounds so that they can be reproduced even more realistically., the conventional surround sound with center speaker, satellite speakers and subwoofer is supplemented by the Atmos height speakers, so that sounds can now also come from above and not exclusively at the height of the listener.
 A 5.1 surround setup becomes a 5.1.2 system by adding, for example, 2 Atmos height speakers.

 Different types of Atmos speakers